TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 ## Input/output (I/O)

 > In computing, input/output or I/O (or, informally, io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.
 [Wikipedia](https://en.wikipedia.org/wiki/Input/output)

+# MicroController

+> A microcontroller (or MCU, short for microcontroller unit) is a small computer (SoC) on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals.
+Program memory in the form of Ferroelectric RAM, NOR flash or OTP ROM is also often included on chip, as well as a typically small amount of RAM.
+Microcontrollers are designed for embedded applications, in contrast to the microprocessors used in personal computers or other general purpose applications consisting of various discrete chips.
+[Wikipedia](https://en.wikipedia.org/wiki/Microcontroller)